External Secret Operator

 External Secrets Operator (ESO)

 External Secrets Operator (ESO) is a Kubernetes (K8s) operator that integrates with external secret management systems like Akeyless.
 The operator reads information from Akeyless APIs and automatically injects the values into a K8s Secret.
-More information can be found under Akeyless official provider.

 The goal of the ESO is to synchronize secrets from Akeyless into K8s.
-ESO is a collection of custom API resources - ExternalSecret, SecretStore, and ClusterSecretStore that provide a user-friendly abstraction for the external API that stores and manages the lifecycle of the secrets for you.
+ESO is a collection of custom API resources - ExternalSecret, SecretStore, and ClusterSecretStore that provides a user-friendly abstraction for the external API that stores and manages the lifecycle of the secrets for you.

 The ESO runs within your K8s cluster as a deployment resource.
 It utilizes CustomResourceDefinitions to configure access to secret providers through SecretStore resources and manages K8s secret resources with ExternalSecret resources.